Serechoo/Performer_Image_Export/README.md

 In Tasks > Plugin Tasks (at the bottom of the page) > Click the 'Export Performer Images' button.

-This will perform an export of all your performer images to {plugins}\Performer Image Extract\Performer Image Extract.
+This will perform an export of all your performer images to {plugins}\Performer Image Export\Performer Image Export

 Enjoy!